danfuzz/samizdat/doc/library-guide/Code.md

 execution by a call to `simplify()` or similar.

-Evaluation is performed in an execution environment that includes all of the variable bindings indicated by `env`, which must be a map.
+Evaluation is performed in an execution environment that includes all of the variable bindings indicated by `env`, which must be a symbol table.
 It is recommended (but not required) that the given `env` include bindings for all of the library functions specified by the library guide.